yairst/slo-alarms-with-cdk/README.md

 5. If you are On windows replace `python3` with `python` in `cdk.json`.

+6. [Create a connection to GitHub](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create-github.html) using AWS console or CLI.

+7. Edit `config.yaml` as following:
+    - Choose burn rate type: static or dynamic.
-5. Edit `config.yaml` with your desired values as detailed in the comments in the file.
-In particular, replace the values of the GitHub section with your forked repo ones, and specify your service, dimensions and SLO.
+    - Replace the values of the GitHub section with your forked repo ones.
+    - Specify your service, dimensions and SLO.

 5. Synthesize (`cdk synth`) or deploy (`cdk deploy`) the example

     ```
     $ cdk deploy
     ```
+    After first `cdk deploy` [the pipeline will automatically updates itself on every push](https://docs.aws.amazon.com/cdk/v2/guide/cdk_pipeline.html#:~:text=push%0Acdk%20deploy-,Tip,-Now%20that%20you%27ve).
 6. If you want to fetch future changes from this repo, follow the steps [here](https://stackoverflow.com/questions/7244321/how-do-i-update-or-sync-a-forked-repository-on-github) or in [section 6 here](https://gist.github.com/0xjac/85097472043b697ab57ba1b1c7530274).